Reference 02 — Graph model

 This structured TLV IS the graph node.
 To walk a vertex’s children: parse the children, iterate them, recurse (iteratively, per 01-data-format.md) into any with PL=1.

-How that structured TLV exists in memory
+The structured TLV in memory

 Underneath, each inner TLV is represented as a view: a struct holding {owner_segment, offset, length} where owner_segment is a refcounted pointer to the real memory backing the buffer.
 The graph “contains” inner TLVs by holding views into the parent’s memory.